tyr-lang/releases/README.md

 **NO WARANTY OR LIABILITY OF ANY KIND!**

 However, a lot of very cool features work very well.
-The release notes will mention the supported language level and the overall tyr.lang + conformance.test test status.
+The release notes will mention the supported language level and the overall stdlib + conformance.test test status.

 ## Requirements